Zvec Logo

 Index-Specific Parameters

-You can fine-tune search behavior by passing index-specific query parameters through the param in VectorQuery.
+You can fine-tune search behavior by passing index-specific query parameters through the param option in the Query object.

 Each index type exposes its own set of tunable options at query time.
 For full details: